vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support in other IM software</summary>

-MyShell.ai's creative workshop will support robot deployment to other social platforms, while users can bind social accounts to extend membership benefits to robots on their social media.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
 Already supports Telegram, and will support Discord and other platforms in the future

 </details>